peterwwillis/devopsyoga-content/methods/index.md

 Compared to software developers, DevOps members may have tasks with higher priority introduced at random, putting timelines in constant flux.
 The work completed first should always be the most urgent to keep a product operating smoothly, so tasks of lesser importance may have missed deadlines if they are not realistically set.
 For example, an unexpected maintenance window may take precedence over delivering a feature on time, or automation to solve a recurring problem may be more urgent than building new functionality.

+#### Shift Left
+This refers to shifting aspects normally on the "right side" of the product lifecycle (design-> build-> test-> operate) [to the left side, earlier in the development process][17].
+More generally, it means implementing operational considerations earlier in the development process.

+This includes earlier implementation of monitoring/metrics, automated testing, continuous integration and delivery, and [security analysis][18], to identify problems before they reach production.
+A report by IBM found that fixing these problems during requirements & design is [about 100x less expensive][19] than fixing it in production.

+Some of the processes of "shift left" include:
+ * Demand Planning
+ * Static Testing
+ * A Unified Test Strategy
+ * Risk Based Analysis

+One example of "Shift Left" that Microsoft uses is for as much testing to be done in a Pull Request as possible, during code review.

 ---